radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 	c.
 To download log files from all nodes with rollovers, click the Download dropdown and choose Download from All with Rollovers.
 A .zip (e.g., vds_serverlog.zip) with the current log and all rollover files from every node is downloaded.

 	d.
 To select specific log files from any server/node, click the dropdown arrow next to Download.
 Select the Open Download Browser.
 You can pick specific files and download only what you need.

+#### Downloading Cluster Logs

+In a clustered deployment, administrators can download and aggregate log files across all cluster nodes into a single archive.
+You can also specify an optional timestamp range to filter log entries within a specific timeframe.

+To download cluster logs:

+1. Switch to the Classic Control Panel.
+2. Go to Server Control Panel > Log Viewer tab.
+3. Click the **Download Cluster Logs** button to open the log collection dialog.

+From the dialog, choose one of two download methods:

+##### Method 1: Run as a Background Job

+Running log collection as a background job aggregates files asynchronously on the server without tying up the browser session.

+1. In the **Download Cluster Logs** modal, click **New Job**.
+2. *(Optional)* Select a **Start Date/Time** and **End Date/Time** to filter log entries across nodes for a specific investigation window.
+3. Click **Start**.
+The job is submitted and appears in the jobs table with its current status (*In Progress*, *Completed*, or *Failed*).
+4. Once the status shows **Completed**, select the job and click **Download** to save the generated `.zip` archive to your local machine.

+> **Note:** Background job archives are stored server-side under `RLI_HOME/work/cluster-logs/`.
+Completed archives can be re-downloaded from the jobs list or accessed directly on the filesystem until cleaned up.

+##### Method 2: Immediate Download

+Streaming directly to the browser is useful when you want to retrieve logs immediately without consuming persistent server disk space.

+1. In the **Download Cluster Logs** modal, select the **Download immediately (stream to client)** option.
+2. *(Optional)* Specify the **Start Date/Time** and **End Date/Time** filter range.
+3. Click **Start**.
+4. The archive is streamed directly to your browser download directory as the nodes return their log streams.

 #### Audit logs